-How many animals can the Humane Society house?
+How many animals can the Humane Society of Northeast Georgia house?

 Our building and kennels can house approximately 250 animals.
 The Adoption area holds roughly 120 animals available for adoption at any given time.
 In Adoptions, there are 29 dog kennels, 26 cat kennels and approximately 24 small dog/puppy housing units.

 What is the difference between the Humane Society of Northeast Georgia and other Animal Control Agencies?

 One major difference between our agencies is that the Animal Control agencies are required by law to take in stray animals found in their respective county, in areas where they hold an animal control contract, while the Humane Society of Northeast Georgia only takes in owner relinquished animals and animals coming in through the transfer or foster programs.
 Additionally, the Humane Society of Northeast Georgia houses a comprehensive veterinary center that serves the spay and neuter surgical needs for the animals of the Humane Society of Northeast Georgia and many other animal welfare organizations.

-Who should you call if you are bothered by a stray animal?
+Who should you call about a stray animal?

-Call your local Animal Control agency; you can do this by contacting your respective counties office.
+Call your local Animal Control agency.
 In Hall County, contact Hall County Animal Services at 770-531-6830.